 Level 21: 3[W] damage.

 Level 5.
 Customizer.
 You can declare any one weapon you own as your primary weapon.
-Each firearm you wield can benefit from your primary weapon’s enhancement bonus and its critical effect, but not any properties or item powers.
+Each firearm you wield can benefit from your primary weapon’s enhancement bonus.
 You can declare a different primary weapon during an extended rest.
 You do not need to be wielding your primary weapon to gain the benefits, but it must at least be on your person.

 Additionally, you have created a custom-built firearm modification, which you can attach to five firearms of your choice.
 You cannot mass-produce it, though you can move the modification to another weapon of the same type with an hour’s worth of work.